NASCAR rallies around Wallace as FBI investigates noose - WHIZ News

 “Unequivocally they will be banned from this sport for life,” Phelps said.
 “There is no room for this at all.
 We won’t tolerate it.
 They won’t be here.
 I don’t care who they are, they will not be here.”

-The stock car series has tried to distance itself from the flag for years at the risk of alienating a core group of its fan base.
+NASCAR has tried to distance itself from the Confederate flag for years at the risk of alienating a core group of its fan base.
 At Wallace’s urging, it went ahead with the ban as the nation grapples with social unrest largely tied to George Floyd, an unarmed Black man who died in the custody of Minneapolis police.

 NASCAR has not outlined how it will enforce the restriction and this week’s race at Talladega, in the heart of the South, presented the series with its biggest test in the early going.
 Disgruntled fans with Confederate flags drove past the main entrance to the track all weekend and a plane flew above the track Sunday pulling a banner of the flag that read “Defund NASCAR.”